Computer Science

 3675 Market Street

-In March 2019, the College of Computing & Informatics relocated to 3675 Market.
-For the first time in the College's history, all CCI faculty, students and professional staff are housed under one roof.
-Occupying two floors in the brand new uCity Square building, CCI's new home offers state-of-the-art technology in our classrooms, labs, meeting areas and collaboration spaces.
+The College of Computing & Informatics is located at 3675 Market.
+Occupying three floors in the modern uCity Square building, CCI's home offers state-of-the-art technology in our classrooms, research labs, offices, meeting areas and collaboration spaces.
 3675 Market offers Class A laboratory, office, coworking, and convening spaces.
-In fall 2019, the College opened a third floor which will include additional offices, classrooms, innovative research labs, and a maker space.
-Located at the intersection of Market Street and 37th Street, 3675 Market will act as a physical nexus, bridging academic campuses and medical centers to the east and south, the commercial corridors along Market Street and Chestnut Street, and the residential communities to the north and west.
+Located at the intersection of Market Street and 37th Street, 3675 Market acts as a physical nexus, bridging academic campuses and medical centers to the east and south, the commercial corridors along Market Street and Chestnut Street, and the residential communities to the north and west.

 The uCity Square building offers: